Newcomer OSS-Candidates: Characterizing Contributions of Novice Developers to GitHub

-The quantitative results show that only 3\% of newcomer candidates onboard OSS projects, while 97\% of newcomer candidates do not onboard.
-One explanation for such low matching, is that the curated engineered OSS projects are a smaller and outdated subset of OSS projects.
-On the other hand, our qualitative validates our perception and the results show that, 70\% of newcomer candidates claim that they successfully contribute to OSS projects since joining GitHub.
-Table~\ref{tab:rq4_qual} shows the distribution of newcomer candidates onboard OSS projects from qualitative analysis.
+We show that 49\% of \newcomers~onboard OSS projects, while 51\% do not.
+Furthermore, 51\% of \newcomers~only fork the OSS repositories not making any contributions (Fork an OSS repository), and 22\% have contributed in the form of making commits to their own fork OSS repositories (Contributed to fork OSS repository).
+Meanwhile, 30\% of \newcomers~eventually onboard by submitting PRs directly to the original OSS repositories (Contributed to original OSS repository).
+On the other hand, for the qualitative analysis, the survey results show that 19 out of 27 \newcomers~(70\%) claim that they have made contributions to OSS repositories.
+Figure 3 (a) shows the distribution of \newcomers~onboarding OSS projects by means of qualitative analysis.